bbest/adv-gis-topics/wk5/leaflet.md

 Next, let's customize the symbology so the points are green tree markers and polygons are orange.

 We're going to use the [Leaflet.awesome-markers](https://github.com/lvoogdt/Leaflet.awesome-markers) which enables you to use any of the nifty icons from [Font-Awesome](http://fortawesome.github.io/Font-Awesome/icons/).
-To use this library we need to add some files [zip](https://github.com/lvoogdt/Leaflet.awesome-markers/archive/2.0/develop.zip) prepped for you in this zip file you should download it to directly inside your H:\esm296-4f\USER.github.io folder:
+To use this library we need to add some files [zip](https://github.com/lvoogdt/Leaflet.awesome-markers/archive/2.0/develop.zip) prepped for you in this zip file you should download it to directly inside your `H:\esm296-4f\USER.github.io` folder:

 [Leaflet.awesome-markers_files.7z](https://purl.org/net/frew/ESM296/wk5/Leaflet.awesome-markers_files.7z)

 Open it in 7-zip so you can see the files.
 Go ahead and right click on 7-zip > Extract Here to place the files in the necessary folders.

-Replace the lines you last added above in map/index.html with adding geojson points and polygons with these:
+Replace the lines you last added above in map/index.html adding geojson points and polygons with these enanced versions:

 ```javascript
 // create tree marker